 Calling all wildfowl carvers!
 We invite you to enter your best carving completed in 2016 through 2018 in Wildfowl Carving Magazine’s first-ever online competition.
 You can enter in two categories (landbirds and waterbirds) and at two levels (beginner and advanced).
 You can start entering on May 1, 2018, with a final deadline of May 31.
+Due to several requests, we're extending the deadline.
+Please get your entries in by no later than June 8th, 2018.
 Winners will be announced on June 15.
 Entries are impartially and anonymously evaluated by a panel of four qualified judges from wildfowl carving community.
 Carvings will be judged on carving, painting, and composition.
 Each carving will be judged on a numerical scale on its own merit, independent of all other entries.
 Winners will win cash prizes and be featured in Competition 2018, published in January 2019.

 Competition is our annual showcase of the best carvings from judged competitions in the U.S., Canada, and Great Britain.
 It highlights the artistry, fine craftsmanship, and astonishing diversity of wildfowl carvings produced in the past year.

 1st place - $150

 Beginner carvers are those who have never entered or won a wildfowl carving competition, or have competed only at a novice or beginner level.

 Advanced carvers are those who have ever won a ribbon (first, second third, or honorable mention) or competed in a wildfowl carving competition at the intermediate level or higher.

 Remember, the quality of your carving can be seen by the judges—and reproduced accurately in Competition—only if you provide high-quality images of your work.
 Once your carving is completed, it deserves to be presented as well as possible.
 Please follow these guidelines carefully.